sagemath/trac_to_gh/Issue 8465.md

 Keywords: Sage HOWTOs

-The new document classification "Sage HOWTOs" aims to include various in-depth documentation/tutorials on specific topics.
-Here, we move the chapter [Python Functional Programming for Mathematicians](http://www.sagemath.org/doc/constructions/functional_programming.html) to the "Sage HOWTOs" classification.
+The new documentation classification "Thematic Tutorials" aims to include various in-depth documentation/tutorials on specific topics.
+Here, we move the chapter [Python Functional Programming for Mathematicians](http://www.sagemath.org/doc/constructions/functional_programming.html) to the "Thematic Tutorials" classification.
 The original proposal can be found on [sage-devel](http://groups.google.com/group/sage-devel/browse_thread/thread/95afb345e872f9af) and [sage-combinat-devel](http://groups.google.com/group/sage-combinat-devel/msg/662eb0246c7bf9fc).

+**Notes:** The current ticket needs to be coordinated with #8470.

+**Prerequisites:** #8480, #8464

 Issue created by migration from https://trac.sagemath.org/ticket/8465